Can I Use Headphones With Hearing Aids?

 The use of headphones and earphones has become the norm in modern life, particularly in younger generations.
 At the same time, younger people are increasingly complaining of early signs of noise-induced hearing loss, and headphones are being blamed.
+So, should you use headphones with hearing aids?

 What is the difference between headphones and earphones?